See how you can make this embroidery hoop pocket wreath for a pretty spring front door!

 Trim the fabric to ¾” around the edge of the hoop.
 Wrap the fabric to the back and glue to inside edge of the hoop.
 You’ll need to glue each layer of fabric separately.

-Your pocket hoop is finished!
+Your embroidery hoop pocket wreath is finished!
 Arrange some floral picks in the pocket and hang it on your door.